 Today I want to talk about the physical clutter that surrounds us each day.
 All clutter is interconnected and affects all areas of our lives.
-In order to handle clutter, we need to separate one form of clutter from another.
+To handle clutter, we need to separate one form of clutter from another.
 When you separate physical from the emotional, any changes you make in the physical world will influence your emotional makeup.

 Anyway, as I was reading Karen Kingston’s book, I started to go behind the scenes in my home….closets and storage areas of my home…and looked at what I was keeping.
-In my extra bedroom, hanging out for over a year, were clothes that others could enjoy.
-I was too busy to call for a pick up or put into the car to the donation center.
-They are gone…I donated 8 bags of them yesterday.
+In my extra bedroom, hanging out for over a year were clothes that others could enjoy.
+I was too busy to call for a pickup or put into the car to the donation center.
+They are gone…I donated eight bags of them yesterday.

-I then found out that I had 6 watches, all not working, and I don’t wear a watch.
+I then found out that I had six watches, all not working, and I don’t wear a watch.
 I will keep a gold and silver selection, fix them, and let the others find their resting place.
-I discovered silver jewelry that was tarnished and I cleaned them up and started to use them.
+I discovered silver jewelry that was tarnished, and I cleaned them up and started to use them.
 It was like buying something new.

 I share my de-cluttering stories because most people can relate to the staleness of stuff that sits in the same place year after year.

-One must be aware in the de-cluttering of our physical space our thoughts and feelings will surface and could potentially sabotage our desire to clear up our space.
-Lately I realized that just showing up each day, do a little, will have an immeasurable impact on my life.
-I just trust that if I step up into action and enjoy what I’m doing, that at the end I will be a different person.
+One must be aware of the de-cluttering of our physical space our thoughts and feelings will surface and could potentially sabotage our desire to clear up our space.
+Lately, I realized that just showing up each day, do a little, will have an immeasurable impact on my life.
+I trust that if I step up into action and enjoy what I’m doing, that at the end I will be a different person.
 Trust is important in moving forward in one’s life.

 Another area that I have to work on is seeing what isn’t done yet vs. what has been done.
 Do you share the same thought patterns?
-When we let go of our attachment for perfection we can enjoy the process of clearing better.
+When we let go of our attachment to perfection, we can enjoy the process of clearing better.

-Change is important and we need to let go of stuff in order to move forward towards what we want in our lives.
+Change is important, and we need to let go of stuff to move forward towards what we want in our lives.
 I feel more confident after tackling the small areas sorting through, tossing, donating and clearing a space at a time in my home.

 A big life lesson for me is if I want to bring more joy and happiness into my life, the clutter must go.
 The more things I let go of, the freer I feel.